terse CLI has one scaffold command and a shared workflow CLI.

 terse attach

-Links an existing repo to Terse in self-hosted mode.
+Links an existing repo to Terse with a self-hosted data plane (the Hybrid deployment).

-Use terse attach when you already have an application repo and want Terse to sync workflows to infrastructure you control instead of uploading source to Terse hosting.
+terse attach when you already have an application repo and want the control plane to sync workflows to a data plane you operate instead of uploading source to be run on the Terse Cloud data plane.

 What it does: